-Let's say I had the aspect "(Want) Gun - 1"
+Let's say I had the aspect "(Want) Gun - 1" Note that 'want' items should not be acquired any-old-how.
 Now, in game, I manage to get ahold of a gun.
 Great!
-My old aspect becomes '(Got) gun - 1'.
+Just going to the shops and buying it, or having a maker fabricate it doesn't count.
+At the end of that session, my old aspect becomes '(Got) gun - 1'.
+If you want to advance, then the item must be acquired through risks, and preferably by that being the stated session aim.
 But, well, it's not what I really wanted.
 It never is.
 I choose my new aspect: "(Want) sniper rifle - 2" One word longer - when this is tagged, it's worth two dice.
 (If I had had a three word 'want', I would take a new four word 'want'.)